-Figure 57: Global MSL trend derived from Jason-2, Jason-1 and T/P data
+Figure 58: Global MSL trend derived from Jason-2, Jason-1 and T/P data (GIA correction is applied)

-7.4.3.2.
-Regional MSL trends derived from AVISO merged products

-The AVISO merged products are used to compute the regional MSL trends.
-Thanks to the high resolution of their grids (0.5 degrees), the MSL regional trends are accurate enough to assess the variability of regional slopes as plotted on map 58.
-Local slopes range between ± 10 mm/yr with large structure in main oceans, especially in Pacific Ocean.
+7.4.2.2.
+Regional MSL trends derived from AVISO merged products large structure in main oceans, especially in Pacific Ocean.
 This kind of map brings a lot of information about the regional MSL evolution, which have to be further studied for the long term evolution of oceanic circulation as well as the intensity of geostrophic currents and interannual oscillations (decadal, Madden-Julian oscillations for example).